fulldecent/open-location-code-wiki/Using-OLC-in-spreadsheets.md

 ### Adding the Open Location Code Library to an existing spreadsheet

 1. Open a Google Spreadsheet.
 1. Open the script editor (Tools > Script Editor).
-It will open a new browser tab called _Untitled project_.
+It will open a new browser tab with the script editor.
+    1. If this is the first script in this spreadsheet, the tab will be called _Untitled project_.
     1. Click on _Untitled project_, give your project a name in the popup, and click **Save**.
 1. Open the libraries panel (Resources > Libraries)
 1. Where it says **Add a library** enter
     ```